Network

 Supported wallets

-Several desktop, browser and mobile app based wallets support Flare.
+A variety of wallets across desktop, browser extension, and mobile platforms support Flare.
 Discover suitable options for your needs on the Flare Wallets page.

 Transaction format